dwaan/homebridge-adb/README.md

 * Enable Developer mode in your Android device, visit this documentation to read more [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)

 * Some Android device have remote debug by default.
-If your device is not one of them, connect your device to your server (or any computer with ADB installed) and run:
+If your device is not one of them, connect your device with USB cable to your server (or any computer with ADB installed) and run:
 	```
 	adb tcpip 5555
 	```
-	after that just disconnect your device from your computer.
+	after that just disconnect the USB cable from your computer.

 * Run this command to make sure you can connect to device:
 	```
 	adb connect your-device-ip
 	```
 	If all goes well, there will be a popup window in your android device asking for debug permission.
-After you accept the request, you might want to do
+After you accept the request, you might want to do kill the adb server to make a fresh connection
 	```
 	adb kill-server
 	```
-	and reconnect your device again.
-After that, you should able to run this command
+	After that reconnect your device again with previous adb connect.
+And after that, you should able to run this command
 	```
 	adb -s your-device-ip shell "getprop ro.product.model"
 	```
-	and get  your device model as the output.
+	and get it will output your device model.

 ## Configuration

 Here an example of configuration that you can use.
+If you're using Homebridge Config UI X, you can configure your device there, but there's a small hiccup with Inputs.
+It only display one input, but if you press add, it will display the rest of the inputs.

     "platforms": [
         {